-The CFO's situation highlights two common scenarios we often encounter:
+The CFO's situation highlights two common scenarios EBS often encounters:

-First, the CFO was unaware of the flexibility already built into ABC Corporation's DCP.
-It's true that participants could elect to defer until retirement.
-But the plan also permitted shorter-term deferrals - for ABC Corporation, the minimum deferral period was 2 full years beyond the year of deferral.

-Second, ABC's DCP did permit the deferral of RSUs, but like most plans today, the RSUs had to be paid out as restricted stock upon distribution.
-This meant that while deferred, RSUs could not be sold - or diversified - and allocated to other investment options available under the plan.
+- First, the executive was unaware of the flexibility already built into the DCP.
+It's true that participants could elect to defer until retirement, but the plan also permitted shorter-term deferrals.
+For ABC Corporation, the minimum deferral period was two full years beyond the year of deferral. - Second, ABC's DCP did permit the deferral of RSUs, but like most plans today, the RSUs had to be paid out as restricted stock upon distribution.
+This meant that while deferred, RSUs could not be sold-or diversified-and allocated to other investment options available under the plan.